cloudmesh/cloudmesh-queue/README.md

 ### Service Info

 The service info command automatically launches the interactive documentation of the REST service in your web browser.
+You will be prompted to enter a username and password that will be used for HTTP basic authentication for all rest calls.

 ```
 queue --service info [--port=PORT]